aziza92/ModalLoginWithAnimation/README.md

 ## Features

-- **Interactive Side Menu**: The primary feature of this project is the interactive modal login.
+- **Interactive Modal Login**: The primary feature of this project is the interactive modal login.
 The login modal can be opened and closed with smooth animations, providing a great user experience.

 - **Customizable**: The login modal is highly customizable.
 You can easily change the fields, buttons, colors, animations, and more to fit your app's theme.